Kattenelvis/Obsidian-Vault-master/The AI philosophy Lab/P(doom) calculation unit.md

+(is the orthogonality thesis is violated by wireheading or utility hacking?
+Turns out no)

 One of the premises in the two cited articles, namely premise two gives the probability that some input leads to power-seeking behavior.
 By instrumental convergence, this probability should be way higher, perhaps around 99%.

 We can calculate it by the proposals I have above

-The orthogonality thesis is violated by wireheading and utility hacking.